 Sales and marketing expenses primarily consist of personnel-related expenses directly associated with our sales and marketing organization.
 Other sales and marketing expenses include advertising and promotional events to promote our brand, such as awareness programs, digital programs, public relations, tradeshows, and our user conference, Zoomtopia, and allocated overhead.
 Sales and marketing expenses also include amortization of deferred contract acquisition costs and credit card processing fees related to sales.
-We plan to increase our investment in sales and marketing over the foreseeable future, primarily by increasing headcount in our sales force and investing in brand and product marketing efforts.
-As a result, we expect our sales and marketing expenses to increase in absolute dollars for the rest of the current fiscal year, although these expenses may fluctuate as a percentage of revenue from quarter to quarter depending on the timing of various events.
+We plan to increase our investment in sales and marketing over the foreseeable future, primarily by increasing the headcount of our direct sales force and marketing investments in demand generation.
+As a result, we expect our sales and marketing expenses to increase both in absolute dollars and as a percentage of revenue for the rest of the current fiscal year.